bhumikakr/Weather_analysis/README.md

 # Weather_analysis

-A collection of data visualizations using matplotlib and seaborn to analyse the weather dataset of a town over 10years.
+A collection of data visualizations using matplotlib and seaborn to analyse the weather of a town over 10years.

 **Dataset from Kaggle - https://www.kaggle.com/muthuj7/weather-dataset**